AliceO2Group/Readout/doc/README.md

 # File replay

 Readout has a special equipment (ReadoutEquipmentPlayer) to replay data from a RAW file.
-There are two modes of operations:
+There are two modes of operation:
 1) continuous replay (default): the data from the file is copied to each memory data page (once per page, or multiple times to fill the page, see 'fillPage' option).
 This creates an infinite stream of all-identical datapages: 1 file -> 1 data page, repeated continuously.
 There is a 'preload' option to load memory with file content on startup, in order to maximize runtime throughput (no data copy).